nz-social-investment-agency/social_investment_analytical_layer/SIAL_bqa_complete/README.md

 from an agency, or freely online (treasury vote information).
 Where sourced from an agency the SIU has been granted premission to share it for use in these tables.

-For any questions please contact info@siu.govt.nz.
+For any questions please contact info@sia.govt.nz.

 Last updated: May 2017.